ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 </center>
 </figure>

+# Studying the Mechanisms of a Black Market Economy

 # Disclaimer

 The purpose of this post is to analyze, elucidate, and understand the market for UCLA Dining swipes through the years.
 The author DOES NOT endorse the selling of swipes as this is a clear violation of UCLA On Campus Housing Regulations, Section C.7.a, copied below: